top of page

 Dry brushing especially benefits those with signs of ama such as sluggishness, fogginess, general sense of dullness, lack of vitality, stiffness, and constipation.

 What is ama?
+How do I get rid of ama?
 According to Ayurveda, ama is toxins that accumulate in the body when foods, herbs and emotions are not completely digested, assimilated, and eliminated.
 This sounds like something we all experience at one point in time.

 Kapha, Pitta, Vata type women